 This ride really needs two reviews.
 One for people who have not ridden the Original and one for those that have.
 If you have never ridden the original, then you are probably going to love this ride!
 It is a fantastically fun yet thrilling ride with great theming and an immense ride system of the highest technical prowess.
 There is a lot to like.
 However…

 The new Format loses all that.
-The nerves, the anticipation, the doors opening to the park below and the terrifying plunge, all gone.
+The nerves, the anticipation, the doors opening to the park below, and the terrifying plunge, all gone.
 It is a terrible shame!
 The flip side, however, is the ride is now far more fun and far more accessible.
-Kate happily got on Mission: Breakout, where the Tower of Terror was a big NO. So for many, the ride will be better as they simply didn’t want that level of fear and dread in their lives.
+Kate happily got on Mission: Breakout, where the Tower of Terror was a HARD PASS.
+So for many, the ride will be better as they simply didn’t want that level of fear and dread in their lives.

 The ride tech is so impressive, nothing could ruin it, the power and speed of the lift are remarkable and even an unthemed barebones version would be astounding and seriously fun, The Guardians theme, however, really does add a lot to the experience.
 The theme has managed to tame a beast and turn it into a fun and exciting ride for a wider audience.